Water Hardness Map: Hard Water Levels Across the US

 | Soft | 0-60 | 0-3.5 | No scaling, soap lathers easily, no treatment needed |

-| Moderate | 60-120 | 3.5-7.0 | Minor scaling over time, slightly reduced soap performance |
+| Moderately hard | 60-120 | 3.5-7.0 | Minor scaling over time, slightly reduced soap performance |

 | Hard | 120-180 | 7.0-10.5 | Noticeable scale on fixtures, reduced soap efficiency, water softener recommended |

-| Very Hard | >180 | >10.5 | Significant scaling, plumbing damage, water softener strongly recommended |
+| Very hard | >180 | >10.5 | Significant scaling, plumbing damage, water softener strongly recommended |

 What Causes Hard Water?